mijung-kim/2018_winter_internship/README.md

   **Installation**

   Follow the link below for general instruction of docker:

 	https://docs.docker.com/get-started/

-    Make sure you download the Community Edition (CE), which is free.
+  Make sure you download the *Community Edition (CE)*, which is free.
 Ofcourse, make sure the installer matches your OS.

   **Initiation**

   Make sure you open Docker application.

-    Open Terminal and on your bash write command:
+  Open Terminal, and on your bash write command:

 	$ docker login